-There are five distinct peak points in the UV-visible spectrum when two $H_2$ molecules are separated by 2.1Å distance.
+There are five distinct peak points in the UV-visible spectrum when two H_2 molecules are separated by 2.1Å distance.
 The peaks are at 91nm, 78nm, 56nm, 46nm and 44nm.
-Spectral pattern changes with decrease of inter molecular distance.
-At 1.8Å lowest energy peak (91nm) doesn't shifted.
+Spectral pattern changes due to the decrease of inter molecular distance.
+At 1.8Å lowest energy peak (91nm) doesn't shift.
 But second (76nm), third (54nm) and fifth (42nm) show blue shift while fourth (48nm) peak shows red shift.
-The third peak practically vanishes at 1.7Å and 1.6Å molecular distance.
+The third peak practically vanishes beyond 1.7Å molecular distance.
 Red shift of fourth peak continues (49nm and 50nmrespectively).
 Position of second (at 76nm) and fifth peak (at 42nm) don't change with further change of molecular distance.
 But, little red shift is observed for the first peak (92nm and 93nm respectively).
-Intensity ratio of the fourth and fifth peak changes with decrease of molecular distances.
+Intensity ratio of the fourth and fifth peaks changes due to the decrease of inter molecular distances.
 At 1.6Å molecular distance intensity of the fourth peak is greater than that of the fifth peak.